 18th September 2016 was a pretty normal day.
 It was Sunday, we had the grandson over, I cooked a roast.
-In the evening I complained about a bit of a weird feeling in my chest, kind of indigestion but not.
-I shrugged it off, went to bed and thought if it continued I’d call the Doc after work the next day.
-I woke up around 1.00 am with a sense of foreboding, still a bit of a funny feeling in my chest, it had moved a bit, into my throat, nothing painful.
-I was actually having a heart attack which at approximately 1.30 am on 19th Sept lead to five Cardiac Arrests.
+In the evening, I complained about a bit of a weird feeling in my chest, kind of indigestion but not.
+I shrugged it off, went to bed and thought if it continued, I’d call the Doc after work the next day.
+I woke up around 1.00 am with a sense of foreboding, still a bit of a funny feeling in my chest, it had moved a bit, into my throat, but nothing painful.
+I was actually having a heart attack which at approximately 1.30 am on 19th Sept led to five Cardiac Arrests.

 I still have no idea what prompted me, but I got out of bed and somehow found the phone in my hand calling 111 for advice, whilst arguing with myself that I had important stuff to deal with at work the next day!
 I was making a fuss over nothing.
-I had no classic heart attack symptoms, wasn’t in any pain, but just felt something wasn’t right.
-That sixth sense, a feeling of impending doom maybe.
-Despite apologising that I was wasting peoples time, and saying I was sure I was worrying over nothing there was no hesitation on their part in sending a paramedic.
+I had no classic heart attack symptoms and wasn’t in any pain, but I just felt something wasn’t right.
+That sixth sense, a feeling of impending doom, maybe.
+Despite apologising that I was wasting people’s time, and saying I was sure I was worrying over nothing, there was no hesitation on their part in sending a paramedic.

-That amazing paramedic with support from my neighbour, an anaesthetist who just happened to be not on a night shift but up reading when my partner went running for her, saved my life by doing CPR & delivering shocks from an AED.
-I’ve since found out from Anthony that I actually had two arrests at home before coming round on the floor surrounded by people – a sea of green with concerned faces.
-As they lifted me out to the ambulance I remember telling my partner to make sure my daughter and grandson knew how much I loved them.
+That amazing paramedic, with support from my neighbour, an anaesthetist who just happened to be not on a night shift but up reading when my partner went running for her, saved my life by doing CPR & delivering shocks from an AED.
+I’ve since found out from Anthony that I had two arrests at home before coming around on the floor surrounded by people – a sea of green with concerned faces.
+As they lifted me out to the ambulance, I remember telling my partner to make sure my daughter and grandson knew how much I loved them.

 The ambulance crew then saved me a third time when another CA happened on the way to Basildon Hospital.
 I have a particular memory of a very reassuring lady, Teresa, on board and just remember that crushing feeling, and saying ‘It’s happening again’ before the blackness took over.
 I arrested twice more that night in hospital but remember the first and third times only.
 There’s a vague memory of coming to in the cath lab, of seeing my heart on a screen as they were inserting a stent, and having a conversation with a nurse about my nail varnish!